 Disneyland Food and Wine Festival Basics

 What.
-The festival is a special event where “festival marketplaces” (small food stands) are set up in strategic areas of the park.
-These marketplaces serve speciality food and drink that you cannot find at Disneyland the rest of the year.
+The festival is a special event held in Disney California Adventure park where “festival marketplaces” (small food stands) are set up in strategic areas of the park.
+These marketplaces serve speciality food and drink that you cannot find at the Disneyland Resort the rest of the year.
 There is also plenty of live entertainment as well as special seminars for festival goers (more on all that later, so keep reading).

-What to Do, Eat & Drink at the Disney California Adventure Food & Wine Festival
+What to Do, Eat & Drink at the 2023 Disney California Adventure Food & Wine Festival

 So now that you know the basics, let’s get on with the nitty gritty details.
 What is there to do and see?
 And eat and drink?